massalabs/massa-sc-toolkit/packages/massa-proto-cli/README.md

  or
  `npx massa-proto --addr=['your array of addresses'] --gen="mode" --out="outputDirectory"`

-- `--addr` must be followed by an array of contract addresses for which you want to generate your callers.
+- `--addr` must be followed by a contract address for which you want to generate your callers.
-- `--gen` must be followed by the desired generation mode: sc or web3. (sc for assembly script and web3 for typeScript generation)
+- `--gen` must be followed by the desired generation mode: sc or web3. (`sc` for contract to contract caller and `web3` for typeScript to contract generation)
 - `--out` must be followed by the path to the folder in which the callers will be generated

 ### What you need to know
 1. Two files are generated for each function: `[functionName]Helper.ts` and `[functionName]Caller.ts`.
 You only need to use the Caller. ( The Helper's job is to serialize and deserialize the arguments and it is used by the Caller)
-2. If you are generating Type Script ('web3' mode), you will need to define a callSC method using massa-web3 or wallet-provider depending on what you are using in your project ( It is explaned in the documentation of the generated caller )
+2. If you are generating Type Script to contract callers (`web3` mode), you will need to define a callSC method using massa-web3 or wallet-provider depending on what you are using in your project ( It is explained in the documentation of the generated caller )
 3. A generic documentation is generated for the caller.
 You can complete it by describing the purpose of the arguments you are using

 ### Use the generated callers